Ullaakut/sroka/sroka/api/ga/README.md

 #### Arguments

-* dict `input_dict` - obligatory
+* dict `input_dict` - required, the dictionary that contains the request to run on the Google Analytics API
-* boolean `print_sample_size` - optional, will print the % of data used to calculate results.
-Default value is False.
+* boolean `print_sample_size` - optional, will print the percentage of data that was used to calculate results.
+Default value is `False`.
-* string `sampling_level` - optional, specifies precision of your query.
-Available values are: 'DEFAULT', 'FASTER', or 'HIGHER_PRECISION'.
-By default query is called with 'HIGHER_PRECISION'.
+* string `sampling_level` - optional, specifies the precision of your query.
+Available values are: `DEFAULT`, `FASTER`, or `HIGHER_PRECISION`.
+The default value is `HIGHER_PRECISION`.

 #### Returns

-* pandas.DataFrame
+* A [`DataFrame`](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) containing the query results.

 ## Example usage